The Advanced Certificate

 Professional Diploma Pathway

 This course is the second stage of the Professional Diploma pathway.
-The full pathway is Professional Certificate of Skin Cancer Medicine, Advanced Certificate of Skin Cancer Medicine, Professional Diploma of Skin Cancer Medicine.
+The full pathway is Professional Certificate of Skin Cancer Medicine, Advanced Certificate of Skin Cancer Medicine and Professional Diploma of Skin Cancer Medicine.

 It is recommended that this qualification be used as part of an application for Membership or Fellowship with the Skin Cancer Institute.